abuisine/docker-fcron/README.md

 # fcron docker container

-This container includes the latest fcron binaries.
+This container is based on the latest stable version (3.2.0).

+It is intended as an alternative to cron and anacron.

+Put your fcrontabs (see http://fcron.free.fr/doc/en/fcrontab.5.html) in /fcrontabs (filenames should end with .fcrontab)

+You can communicate with the daemon using fcrondyn (see http://fcron.free.fr/doc/en/fcrondyn.1.html)

 ## About fcron